 which

-• Choose: if you are watching your saturated fat intake you might want to pick the cereal
+is eight percent more of the GDA. - Choose: if you are watching your saturated fat intake you might want to pick the cereal

 bar, which contains less than the yogurt.
 Or if you do choose the yogurt,